JavaScript Playground

 What you can build in the JavaScript playground

-- Array methods (map, filter, reduce), async/await, destructuring, and modern ES2022+ idioms — run them on Node 24 or Deno 2.4.
+- Array methods (map, filter, reduce), async/await, destructuring, and modern ES2022+ idioms, run on Node 24 or Deno 2.4.

 - Fetching and parsing JSON, promises and async flows, class syntax, and quick algorithm problems for interview practice.

-- One-off snippets — test a regex, verify a date format, try a new Array method, or confirm a tricky destructuring pattern.
+- One-off snippets: test a regex, verify a date format, try a new Array method, or confirm a tricky destructuring pattern.

 Online JavaScript playground FAQ